sashakucharczyk/GithubMCP/README.md

 ---

-## 💻 LLM and Agent Instructions (The Execution Protocol)
-This section defines the mandatory, non-negotiable protocol that ALL LLMs and agents (including Codex, Gemini, or any derivative agent) must follow when executing a skill defined in this repository.
-These rules supersede any general-purpose instructions from the user.
+## How an Agent/LLM Should Use This Repo
+All LLMs interacting with this repo must obey the following protocol:

-### 1. High-Priority Directives
+### 1. Select a skill
-**Skill Selection:** When the user explicitly names a skill and its path (e.g., "Use the CSV_Taxonomy_Analysis skill"), the agent MUST execute that skill directly.
-If the user provides a vague request (e.g., "Normalize these names"), the agent SHOULD consult the SKILLS_MANIFEST.md to identify the most appropriate, existing skill and its folder path before starting execution.
+**Skill Selection:** If the user specifies a skill directly, use that.
+Otherwise, read `SKILLS_MANIFEST.md` and choose the closest match.

 **Instruction Source of Truth:** You MUST read and strictly adhere to the constraints defined in the instructions.md file located in the target skill folder (main/skills/<skill_name>/instructions.md).